 - a disability,

 - pregnancy, childbirth, or a medical condition related to pregnancy or childbirth, including breastfeeding, and

 - religious practices

-- temporary disability (i.e.; injury/concussion)

-- accommodations related to COVID-19

 Mercy will thoroughly review all requests on a case-by-case basis in accordance with applicable federal, state and local laws.

 Mercy prohibits retaliation against individuals for requesting reasonable accommodations or academic adjustments, appealing decisions concerning such requests, or for making or participating in claims of discrimination.